Mazoise/NORMINETTE_VM_INSTALL/README.md

 # NORMINETTE_VM_INSTALL

-Still working on it, don't destroy your computer please...
+For people who struggle to install the new norminette on the VM, here are the steps I had to do (from a virgin VM).

-For people who struggle to install the new norminette on the VM, here are the steps I had to do :
+Please share whichever problem you've faced in the "issues" section.

-Installing Python3.7 and making an alias and symbolic link to define python3 as python3.7
+Installing Python3.7 and making an alias and symbolic link to define python3 as python3.7 :
 ```sudo apt update -y
 sudo apt install python3.7
 echo "alias python3='python3.7'" >> ~/.zshrc